“Museums are dead, take a new art stance;

 “What took you so long?” – Emma Bunton.

-In July, I was out for food and drinks with a travel friend of mine, Karolina Mueller (name changed at owner’s request but it was really a friend) and she mentioned Zaspa to me as a cool off the wall spot in Gdańsk with murals.
+In July, I was out for food and drinks with a travel friend of mine, Karolina Kohler (name changed at owner’s request but it was a friend) and she mentioned Zaspa to me as a cool off the wall spot in Gdańsk with murals.
 I was aware of it through Karolina but I had no idea it was going to be so vast and interesting!
-In September 2016, when my best friend, the famous “Millwall Neil” was here, as a surprise for him, I decided it was time to backpack our way around the murals of Zaspa.
+In September 2016, when my friend, the famous “Millwall Neil” was here, as a surprise for him, I decided it was time to backpack our way around the murals of Zaspa.

 Karolina (covered up in the picture above) was out of the city at the time sadly so couldn’t join us, but Neil and I headed on a hot morning to this cool district.